geepum/networking/README.md

 - make sure stubs have 0 priority
 - R2-3) `int s1/0.2` => `ip os net point-to-p`

+-
+  - `router os 1`
+  - `auto-cost reference-bandwidth 1000` which is 10^9 to make sure that the calculation is not just based on default value of 10^8 which may not result in natural numbers but fraction numbers
 ### firewall
 - new vm => install os later => other linux 2.6 x kernel => 10 GB => mem 512 => 6 cores per processors => sound/usb remove => select iso => start vtm
 - enter => start => config multiple network adapters => regular config => ip config per network adapter => yes to additional functionality => yes to erase existing data in the disk => reboot